GoogleCloudPlatform/k8s-config-connector/.github/PULL_REQUEST_TEMPLATE.md

 For example: "Fixes #858"

-* For google internal contributors, you can specify an internal tracking ticket number:
+* For Google internal contributors, you can specify an internal tracking ticket number:

 For example: "Fixes b/302708148"

 -->
 Fixes #

-I have:

-- [ ] Run `make ready-pr` to ensure this PR is ready for review.

 ### Tests you have done

 <!--

+Make sure you have run "make ready-pr" to run required tests and ensure this PR is ready to review.

-Share a bit more on the tests you have done.
+Also if possible, share a bit more on the tests you have done.
 For example if you have updated the pubsubtopic sample you can share the test logs from running the test case locally.

 go test -v -tags=integration ./config/tests/samples/create -test.run TestAll -run-tests pubsubtopic

 -->

+- [ ] Run `make ready-pr` to ensure this PR is ready for review.
+- [ ] Perform necessary E2E testing for changed resources.